 Norway is home to Trolls and Vikings, cross country skiers, great composers and artists.
 Norway is also the home of such successful explorers as Nansen, Amundsen and Heyerdahl.
 Their exploratory feats offer inspiration as we paddle the fjords and coastal islands of the Norwegian Sea.

-Most of the Camping Expeditions and Inn Trips Crossing Latitudes have offered in the past take place more than a hundred miles north of the Arctic Circle.
-The Lofoten Islands, the Salten Coast and the Vesterålen Islands are all characterized by steep and rugged mountains, deep fjords, great fishing and white sandy beaches.
+Some of our favorite areas were the Lofoten Islands, the Salten Coast and the Vesterålen Islands.
+They are all characterized by steep and rugged mountains, deep fjords, great fishing and white sandy beaches.
 These sparsely populated areas are also home to some of Norway’s largest pelagic bird colonies.

-Our Lofoten Multi Adventure Trip has always been a favorite.
+Our Lofoten Multi Adventure Trip was always a favorite.
 This area is for people of all ages who want to enjoy a variety of cultural and outdoor activities such as bird watching, day hiking, sea kayaking day trips, fishing and visiting local museums and historic sites.
-June 22-29 we will travel by kayak, by foot or by boat.
-We will stay in comfortable guesthouses or rorbus (traditional fishermen cabins) and enjoy the cuisine at local restaurants.
-If you can not join our trip then please email us and we will be glad to recommend other friends in the outdoor industry.
+We stayed in comfortable guesthouses or rorbus (traditional fishermen cabins) and enjoy the cuisine at local restaurants.

 In central Norway lies the Jotunheimen National Park.
-Jotunheimen, which means the “Home of the Giants”, contains some of the highest peaks in Europe north of the Alps.
-Hoist your day pack and join us day trekking through the most spectacular mountain range in Scandinavia!
+Jotunheimen, which means the “Home of the Giants”, contains some of the highest peaks in northern Europe.
+Hoist your pack and go hiking through the most spectacular mountain range in Scandinavia!

 Crossing Latitudes has offered Sea Kayaking Trips in Sweden, Norway, Finland, Mexico, Honduras, Alaska, Greenland, Greece and Croatia.
-Our days of scheduling trips year around are over but we are not hard to convince to put together a private trip … or we can connect you with friends in the Outdoor industry who we trust can create a fun and safe trip.
+Our days of leading trips are over but we can connect you with friends in the Outdoor industry who we trust can create a fun and safe trip.